protonemedia/laravel-cross-eloquent-search/README.md

     ->get('Apple iPad');
 ```

-To the sort the results by model type, you can use the `orderByModel` method by giving it your preferred order of the models:
+To sort the results by model type, you can use the `orderByModel` method by giving it your preferred order of the models:

 ```php
 Search::new()